OrichalcatLythe/OrichalcatLythe/README.md

 ## Currently Working On
 - Personal Website written in Nim
-- Personal Discord Bot written in Nim
-- CHIP-8 Interpreter written in Zig
+- CHIP-8 Emulator written in Nim
-- An Untitled Adventure game for GBA written in Zig

 <!--
 **OrichalcatLythe/OrichalcatLythe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.